A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

 where $M_i\in \mathbb{R}$, $i\forall K$, denotes an estimated metric with a mean value of $\mu$ and $K$ is the fold numbers.
 Additionally, the authors in \citep{ribeiro2020less, wong2011automatic, almaraz2020melanoma} exploit the statistical validation test, i.e., Analysis of Variance (ANOVA), to evaluate the SLS and SLC techniques for revealing the significance of the experimentations with a suitable $p$-value.
 Moreover, Total Computation Time (TCT) is occasionally employed to judge the SLS and SLC methods for determining the time the algorithms need.
-The smaller the required time, the better the SLS and SLC methods for the real-time application in the CAD systems.
-However, among the reviewed articles, a few papers considered the TCT for the evaluation strategy-which are: SLS \citep{ivanovici2012color, pennisi2016skin, agarwal2017automated, gupta2017adaptive, akram2018skin, he2018dense, khan2018implementation, khan2019skin, ma2019light, low2020automating} and SLC \citep{khan2018implementation, javed2019intelligent, khan2019skin, afza2020skin, akram2020multilevel}.
+Short computation times allow SLS and SLC methods to become real-time applications in CAD systems.
+However, among the reviewed articles, a few papers used TCT in their evaluation strategy, which are: \citep{ivanovici2012color, pennisi2016skin, agarwal2017automated, gupta2017adaptive, akram2018skin, he2018dense, khan2018implementation, khan2019skin, ma2019light, low2020automating} for SLS; and \citep{khan2018implementation, javed2019intelligent, khan2019skin, afza2020skin, akram2020multilevel, afza2022multiclass, khan2021skin} for SLC.

-Fig.~\ref{fig:SLC_SLS_Eval} summarizes the employment frequencies of all the applied metrics from the selected 365 SLA articles in the last decade.
+Fig.~\ref{fig:SLC_SLS_Eval} summarizes the frequency with that various metrics are used in the 594 SLA articles we reviewed.